protocolbuffers/protocolbuffers.github.io/content/reference/go/size.md

 The [`proto.Size`](https://pkg.go.dev/google.golang.org/protobuf/proto#Size)
-function returns the size in bytes of the wire-format encoding of a proto.Message by traversing all its fields (including submessages).
+function returns the size in bytes of the wire-format encoding of a `proto.Message` by traversing all its fields (including submessages).

 In particular, it returns the size of **how Go Protobuf will encode the message**.

+## A note on Protobuf Editions

+With Protobuf Editions, `.proto` files can enable features that change serialization behavior.
+This can affect the value returned by `proto.Size`.
+For example, setting `features.field_presence = IMPLICIT` will cause scalar fields that are set to their defaults to not be serialized, and therefore don't contribute to the size of the message.

 ## Typical usages